What We Recommend QuickBooks Payments For

 QuickBooks Payments users enjoy this platform.
 Many reviews praise the program’s intuitive and straightforward design.
 Users are also impressed with QuickBooks Payments’ ability to integrate easily with other programs.

-- Software Advice: On Software Advice, QuickBooks Payments earned an average rating of 4.3 out of 5 from 44 user reviews, with highest ratings for ease of use.
+- Capterra: QuickBooks Payments earned an average rating of 4.4 out of 5 from over 50 user reviews, with highest ratings for ease of use.

-- G2: While there are only eight current user reviews, QuickBooks Payments is rated 4.2 out of 5 stars on G2.
+- G2: While there are only 14 current user reviews, QuickBooks Payments is rated 4.3 out of 5 stars.

-QuickBooks GoPayment, the mobile payments app, has the following ratings:
+The mobile payments app has the following ratings:

 While reviews were mostly positive, some users found the fees to be high and lacking in transparency.
 It’s also important to note that QuickBooks Payments is available only to users with a QuickBooks account.